 Why Do Cricketers Wear a Vest?

 In this article, we run through what you need to know about cricket vests.
-Why do players wear sweater and what kind of types are there?
+Why do players wear a sweater and what kind of types are there?

 Why Do Cricketers Wear a Vest?